codybartfast/dirpaths/README.md

   1. Use the value stored in the FMBM_APPROOT environment variable.

   2. If the name of the Base directory (see 4. below) is ``bin`` then use the parent of that directory as the AppRoot.
 E.g., if the Base directory is ``...\apps\myapp\bin`` then ``...\apps\myapp\`` will be the AppRoot.
-This is useful for deploying applications using a tree structure similar to that at the top of this page.
+This is useful for deploying applications using a tree structure similar to that at the top of this page when the executable is in the `bin` directory.

   3. If one of the parent directories of the Base dir is named ``bin`` then use a sibling of that ``bin`` directory named ``AppRoot``.
 This is useful for